16 Quintessential Mexico City Experiences

 Mexico City has an extensive subway system with lines reaching most of the major points of interest.
 It's a relatively cheap way to get around as tickets only cost 5 pesos.
 Note that rush hour, typically from 1-4 pm and 7-9 pm, is extremely busy and should generally be avoided, unless you enjoy being butt-to-butt and nose-to-nose with strangers.

 To get around quickly (or not, depending on traffic), you can also hop in one of the CDMX taxis, which are easily identifiable by their white and Pepto-Bismol pink color.
 Another option is to grab a ride with Uber.

 Planning a trip to Mexico?

 I'll admit it, I'm a guide book lover.
 If you need the most up to date advice on top attractions, off-the-beaten-path shops or restaurants, plus plenty of other practical information, you can always count on Lonely Planet.
-The Lonely Planet Mexico guide book is one I can personally recommend as it the one item that helped me to plan out my travels through this inspiring country.
+This Lonely Planet Mexico guide book is one I can personally recommend as it's the one item that helped me plan out my travels through this inspiring country.

 You can also find guides covering Mexico by region.
 Are you heading to the Riviera Maya?
 Grab a copy of Lonely Planet Cancun, Cozumel & the Yucatan to help you find the most impressive dive spots, most secluded beaches, and best beachfront bars (e-book versions are also available for those of you who don't want to lug around a physical copy of a book).